A sunlit G IV

 If there's a mountain harder to climb than K2, it's considered to be Gasherbrum IV.
 The peak is 7925m and an extremely technical climb.
 Its sheer rock faces are relentless and the objective dangers are many.
 On top of that, it's located in a part of the world where the weather is very unstable.
 The impressive mountain is the first of the "big ones" you can see when walking in towards the Baltoro area.
 It's located at the intersection where the Baltoro glacier splits and Gasherbum IV is really looming over everything around.

 There are two main attack routes.
 One is directly from relatively low altitude from the Baltoro glacier and the other one is from the huge glacier fields close to camp one of Gasherbrum I, II and III.
 Contrary to general belief Gasherbrum doesn't mean "shining wall".
 The name comes from the Balti words rgasha, which means beautiful and brum which means mountain.
 The other five peaks are close by and three (I, II, III) of them are slightly higher at 8068m, 8032m and 7952m respectively.
 Gasherbrum IV is ranked as number 17 on the list of the world's highest mountains.

 The first westerners to see the peak from the upper reaches of the Gasherbrum glacier was famous explorer Francis Younghusband and his party when they in 1889 explored the area.
 A handful attempts have been made and very few have resulted in success.
 The first ascent was made in 1958 by a strong Italian team led by legendary climber Riccardo Cassin.
 The route went along the NE ridge where they encountered a lot of hard technical climbing as well as snow storms.
 Only two members of the team reached the summit; Walter Bonatti and Carlo Mauri.
 On the descent they encountered another blizzard and had to spend the night in C6 at almost 7700m.
 The way down to C5 at 7200m was very technical and dangerous and it was a really close call for Giuseppi de Francesch when he almost fell to his death.
 Later attempts In 1986 Australians Greg Child and Tim Macartney-Snape and American Tom Hargis made an impressive ascent via the mountain’s north-west ridge.
 Robert Schauer and Wojciech Kurtyka attempted the peak 1985, but never reached all the way to the summit.
 See jck's addition further down.

 A strong Korean team tried the mountain in 1995 and Shin Sang-Man and Yu Hak-Jae made it as high as 7800m on the NW ridge.
 In the same period Slovenian solo climber Sveticic died during an attempt of the west face.
 In 1997 a Korean team climbed the Central Spur of the West Face.
 The persons reaching the summit were Bang Jung-ho, Kim Tong-kwan and Yoo Huk-jae.
 Another Korean team made the summit in 1999.
 Route: Northwest Ridge.
 Climbers: Kang Yeon-ryong and Yun Chi-won.
 A strong American/South African team consisting of Steve Swenson, Steve House, Charley Mace and Andy DeKlerk tried the west ridge but to little avail. jck adds: As far as I know: in 1984 Kurtyka and Kukuczka did their traverse of three summits on Broad Peak.
 It was their second time on the top(they made an "acclimatization" ascent in 1982 without the permission via normal route).
 So they wanted to make a new route on Broad Peak(because as you problably know Kukuczka wanted all his ascents to be made via new route or during winter season)-but Broad Peak wasn't their main goal on that expedition.
 The wanted to climb the "Shiny Face" on Gasherbrum IV.
 While they were approaching to the bottom of the wall something broke between them.
 Kukuczka claimed that Kurtyka didn't want to climb from undisclosed reasons (maybe poor weather).
-On the other hand Kurtyka claimed that Kukuczka did't want to climb because Gasherbrum IV is "only" 7925 meter high so it's not an 8000 meters peak.
-Anyway: they came back before they started the real climb and after that they were never again climbing together.
+On the other hand Kurtyka claimed that Kukuczka didn't want to climb because Gasherbrum IV is "only" 7925 meter high so it's not an 8000 meter peak.
+Anyway: they went back before they started the real climb.

 Gasherbrum IV is a long way into the wilderness in one of the most remote parts of Pakistan.
 Sooner or later you have to pass Islamabad as this is the town where you get the permits for the peak.
 If an organizer has taken care of the arrangements for you, you can just relax and follow your guide through the country.
 If you want to arrange everything yourself, the following may be of help.

 From Islamabad to The Northern Areas.
 Local buses serve Islamabad with Skardu (the normal starting point for the trekking) well.
 Catch a bus from NATCO or Masherbrum Tours from Pirwadai i Rawalpindi (twin city of Islamabad, 15 km away).
 The cost for the 22-30h journey is about 12 US$.
 A taxi from central Islamabad will cost you 200-300 Rps.
 Some buses stop overnight in Besham, some go straight through to Skardu.
 If you have booked a ticket on a direct bus, don't be surprised if you have to wait in Besham for some time.
 Usually this wait is for other buses to gather and also for the police/military to ready a convoy.
 There are almos always some minor unrest in Indus Kohistan and to play it safe, the authorities arrange a convoy for the night traffic.
 It's nothing to worry about, it's standard procedure in this area.

 From Skardu to Gasherbrum IV.
 There are two routes to the peak from Skardu - via Askole or via Gondogoro Pass.
 The former is to recommend if you're not acclimatized.
 Gondogoro Pass is a mighty 5600m, so most trekkers and climbers use this route for the way back.

 To Askole.
 A jeep ride takes 6-8h on partly miserable roads and the going price in the summer of 2005 was 3500-4000 Rps.
 In Askole you can either camp out in the wild or use the one of the camping places, which will cost you 100 Rps.
 Facilities includes toilets, running water and a grassy, walled camping area.
 The first camp site along the route is Jhula.
 It takes anywhere between 4 and 8 hours to reach Jhula from Askole and the trek is very straight forward.
 Most of the time you walk on good paths along a river.
 An early start is recommended as it gets very hot in this area.
 Two bridges where you have to pay a small fee have to be crossed.
 Jhula has shower cabins, running water, toilets and camp platforms.
 100 Rps./night.

 Normally, there is not a problem to reach Paiju the second day.
 The trek is harder as you sometimes walk in sand along the rivers and there are some ups and downs en route.
 Paiju has the same facilities as Jhula and the cost to camp there is also 100 Rps./night.
 The place can be very crowded in the high season and if you don't like that, just continue for another 20 minutes to the first stream or to where the glacier start, where a very good place to camp is situated.
 Fresh water available here.

 The next camping place is Urdukas, which has very good views of the Trango group.
 The camp site is situated on a hillside with good camp spots.
 Facilities and price is the same as Jhula and Paiju.
 If you want to go further or a part of the way to Urdukas, remember you'll be camping on the actual glacier.
 Campspots can easily be found there as well, but in some parts there are half an hour in between good or/and safe ones.
 From here on the lenght of a normal day trip varies a lot depending on how the persons in the group feel.
 There are some camps along the way, but they are all very basic, consisting of shelters built of rocks.

 Most groups stop at Goro II, some stop an hour before this camp, Goro I and some go all the way to Concordia.

 Follow the glacier until you're at the southern rach of Baltoro Kangri and head north towards Sia Kangri and Gasherbrum I. If you're tired, there are some smaller camps along the way, notably Camp Moorr.
 No facilities here, but good shelter.
 There's also an army post along the way.
 Don't flash your camera here, it will be confiscated!
 About 4-7 hours of out Concordia, you'll hit the Gasherbrum base camp, which is very spread out on a glacier ridge.